llm-for-zotero: A Research Agent System for your Zotero Library

 1. Download the browser extension:

-Go to github.com/yilewang/sync-for-zoteroReleases, download the latest sync-for-zotero-extension.zip, and unzip it to a folder on your computer.
+Go to github.com/yilewang/sync-for-zoteroReleases, download the latest extension.zip, and unzip it to a folder on your computer.

 2. Install the extension (sideload):